-- (1) Make sure you, your staff and DOT inspectors wear face masks.
-During the pandemic, DOT inspectors are required to wear facemasks during inspections.
-Make certain they have facemasks on at all times during the plant tour and in all meetings that take place during the visit. - (2) Ask the DOT inspectors for identification.
+- (2) Ask the DOT inspectors for identification.
 Look at the inspector's credentials and record the person's name, the location of his office, phone, and e-mail address. - (3) Ask why the Inspector is at your plant.
-Determine in advance of the inspection precisely why the inspection is taking place.
+Determine in advance of the inspection why the inspection is taking place.
 Has someone raised a problem about your operation?
 Has an employee filed a complaint.
-Or, is this just a routine visit because the inspectors are in your area? - (4) Keep copies of all your required DOT records in one location.
-Inspectors are likely to ask for the following:

-(i) Current hazmat employee training records; retraining is required every 36 months.
-New employees must be trained within 90-days of employment.

-(ii) Copies of up-to-date annual design qualification test reports for remanufactured packagings.

-(iii) Closure instructions and evidence that you have sent them to all hazmat customers.

-(iv) Hazardous waste transportation; keep manifests for 3 years; if hazardous waste loads are placarded you should be registered with DOT and pay the annual registration fee.
+Or is this just a routine visit because the inspector(s) are in your area? - (4) Keep Copies of all your required DOT records in one location.
+Inspectors are likely to ask for the following: - (i) Current hazmat employee training records; retraining is required every 36 months.
+New employees must be trained within 90-days of employment. - (ii) Copies of up-to-date annual design qualification test reports for remanufactured packagings. - (iii) Closure instructions and evidence that you have sent them to all hazmat customers. - (iv) Hazardous waste transportation; keep manifests for 3 years; if hazardous waste loads are placarded you should be registered with DOT and pay the annual registration fee.
 If you are registered with DOT, have those records handy.

-This information should be kept in on file in your office, and it should be plainly marked "DOT Regulatory Information."
-Other key management personnel should be aware of this information, and where it is in the office.
+Keep this information on file in your office.
+It should be in a plainly marked file: "DOT Regulatory Information."
+Other key management personnel should be aware of this file, what is in it, and where it is in the office.

 - (5) Customer information.
 DOT inspectors have the right to ask you for information about your customers; usually they ask you to provide customer invoices.
 You are required to comply with this request, but you do not have to give the inspectors more than three or four invoices.
 And, importantly, you are permitted to redact sensitive information, such as pricing.
 If you have concerns about protecting customer information, you may mark each page of the invoice "CONFIDENTIAL" and it will be protected from public release under the Freedom of Information Act. - (6) Make sure your employees can answer basic training and/or operation-specific questions from the inspector.
 DOT inspectors are supposed to verify that the employees who perform key safety functions (e.g., leakproofness testing) are trained and actually know what they are doing.
 All employees should be able to explain basic steps to take in the event of a hazmat inspection. - (7) Make sure you or a designated management employee accompanies the inspector during the plant tour.
 It is important for you to know everything the inspector sees as s/he conducts the site tour.
 Because you are able to answer the inspector's questions immediately during an inspection, your participation will likely result in a more productive post-inspection exit interview.
 Remain polite, no matter how aggravating the inspector may be. - (8) Prepare in advance for an inspection.
-DOT inspectors are trained to look at the following items during a plant visit:

-(i) Are packagings inspected upon receipt for the capability to be reconditioned or remanufactured?
+DOT inspectors are trained to look at the following items during a plant visit: - (i) Are packagings inspected upon receipt for the capability to be reconditioned or remanufactured?
 Is this backed up by employee training?